-1. Does your organization have an outreach and/or marketing plan to ensure your organization is able to reach and provide services to the Estimated Number of Clients to be Served as listed in the table for Beneficiaries #3 ?
-No No
+1. Does your organization have an outreach and/or marketing plan to ensure your organization is able to reach and provide services to the Estimated Number of Clients to be Served as listed in the table for Beneficiaries #3 ? ∑ Yes □ No

-2. If yes, sufficiently describe the outreach and/or marketing plan and how it will ensure that your organization is able to reach and provide services to the Estimated Number of Clients to be Served as listed in the table for Beneficiaries #3.
+2. If yes, describe the outreach and/or marketing plan and how it will ensure that your organization is able to reach and provide services to the Estimated Number of Clients to be Served as listed in the table for Beneficiaries #3.

-FBCSS current marketing plan is ongoing and currently markets the following organizations or sectors of the county to include businesses, social services agencies, junior colleges/universities, veteran service providers, clinics, Texas Workforce, churches, local health fairs, social media and attend monthly networking meetings.
-Program staff will attend United Way Connect monthly network meetings and the quarterly United Way Fort Bend Veterans Network.
-FBCSS works very closely with the Fort Bend County Veterans Department and they will play an integral role in referring beneficiaries to FBCSS.
-In addition FBCSS plans to print up flyers regarding services as well as providing brochures and making them available to other agencies as well as "hand out" at any functions where Veterans may congregate.
+FBCSS' current marketing plan utilizes a combination of strategies to include newsprint, social media, networking with various businesses churches, civic groups, veterans groups, social service organizations-junior colleges/universities, veteran service providers, clinics, Texas Workforce, All Xena's Horses LLC, VFW, Disabled American Veterans, participation in local health fairs, attends regular standing monthly networking meetings.
+Program staff attends United Way Connect monthly network meetings and the quarterly United Way Fort Bend Veterans Network meetings.
+Program staff will also meet with veteran program partners 2-3 times per year to ensure that outreach is being performed and that services offered are being marketed to veterans.
+Veterans not affiliated with the aforementioned organizations will be targeted through social media, press releases in local newspapers, newsletters, churches, businesses, civic groups, etc. FBCSS works very closely with the Fort Bend County Veterans Service Office and they will play an integral role in referring beneficiaries to FBCSS.
+In addition, FBCSS has created brochures regarding available services and make them available to other agencies as well as "hand out" at any functions where Veterans may congregate.